BravishkaSkytano/blog/collections/_books/court-of-shadows-and-fury/III.md

 "Yes, Sire, that."

 "There are rumors that an Ancient fights with the Lessers, a being said to have been created in the Nameless Realm."

-"And why are we being sent?"

-Faelyn turned to his second, "An Ancient fights with the enemy, a being said to have been created in the Nameless Realm."

 "An Ancient from the Nameless Realm?
 I have not heard of this."